pinkstrings/eslint-config-pomo/README.md

 # eslint-config-pomo

 Based on eslint-config-airbnb@5.0.0.
-I use this ever day, but it is completely untested; use at your own risk.
+I use this every day, but it is completely untested; use at your own risk.

 ## Usage